Prof. Dr. Virginia Richter

 Melanie Mettler, Lic.
 Phil.
 Hist.: Cosmopolitanism and Second Generation South Asian Diaspora Writers in English (2014)

 Dr. Irmtraud Huber: Representing the Unrepresentable -- Magic Realism as Trauma-Narrative (2013)

-- Huber/Richter: Writing the Great War (FA and MA Lecture)
+- Richter: Writing the Great War (MA Seminar)

 - Richter: Oceanic Studies (MA Workshop)

 - Richter: Reading Virginia Woolf (BA Workshop)